-Person of interest IDed in Washington DC shooting that wounded four
+Person of interest named in Washington DC shooting that wounded four

 “After hearing the gunshots, I went to the back window, saw kids coming out of the school and frantically running to either side,” he said.
 “Then I went to the basement, saw people hiding under the car.
 More gunshots.”

-Police are potentially going to offer a final update to the public about the investigation around 10pm ET this evening.
+Police are potentially going to offer a final update to the public about the investigation around 10pm EST this evening.

 Register for free to continue reading